 U.S. Recalls Ambassador After Nigeria Executes Nine Activists

-WASHINGTON (AP) _ The United States recalled its ambassador from Nigeria and slapped travel restrictions on the military regime Friday to protest the executions of playwright Ken Saro-Wiwa and eight other rights activists.
+WASHINGTON (AP) _ The United States recalled its ambassador from Nigeria and slapped travel restrictions on the military regime and its supporters Friday to protest the executions of playwright Ken Saro-Wiwa and eight other rights activists.

-``The United States deplores the gravely flawed process by which Mr. Saro-Wiwa and his associates were convicted and executed,″ White House press secretary Mike McCurry said in a statement only hours after the death sentences were carried out despite worldwide protests.
+``The United States deplores the gravely flawed process by which Mr. Saro-Wiwa and his associates were convicted and executed,″ the White House said in a statement only hours after the executions.

 The White House said Ambassador Walter C. Carrington was being recalled from Lagos ``for consultations.″

 The visa ban extends restrictions on visas already imposed on senior military and government officials and their families.
 Under the new rules, visas are ruled out for all military officials and civilians who ``actively formulate, implement or benefit from the policies that impede Nigeria’s transition to democracy.″

 The White House expressed condolences to the families of those executed and renewed its call for Nigeria’s leaders to speed the transition to democracy and release all political detainees ``immediately and unconditionally.″

 ``We again urge the Nigerian government to take bold, credible steps to restore Nigeria promptly to civilian democratic rule,″ the White House said.
 It added that Washington ``will keep additional measures under review.″